Wings in the sand.

 A sigh beneath the leather-hat as he prepared for the recoil of his weapon.

 “Hey.”
 Shelby calmly raised his hands and stepped in between them, his eyes fixed on Strawberries.
-“We’ll be fine, B.“
+“I got this, girl.”

-This infuriated the man to which he kicked Shelby in the back.
+This infuriated the man to which he kicked him in the back.

-Her scruffy, middle-aged companion fell over into the mud.
+The scruffy, middle-aged Shelby fell over into the mud.
 Her eyes widened.
-She dropped down on her knees and wrapped her arms around him.
+She dropped to her knees and wrapped her arms around him.

 “Are you okay?”